 - Inability to speak in certain social situations

-This pattern must be seen for at least 1 month to be selective mutism.
+This pattern must be seen for at least 1 month to be called selective mutism.
 (The first month of school does not count, because shyness is common during this period.)

 Exams and Tests

 There is no test for selective mutism.
 Diagnosis is based on the person's history of symptoms.

 Teachers and counselors should consider cultural issues, such as recently moving to a new country and speaking another language.
 Children who are uncertain about speaking a new language may not want to use it outside of a familiar setting.
 This is not selective mutism.

 The person's history of mutism should also be considered.
 People who have been through trauma may show some of the same symptoms seen in selective mutism.

 Treating selective mutism involves behavior changes.
 The child's family and school should be involved.
 Certain medicines that treat anxiety and social phobia have been used safely and successfully.

 You can find information and resources through selective mutism support groups.

 Children with this syndrome can have different outcomes.
 Some may need to continue therapy for shyness and social anxiety into the teenage years, and possibly into adulthood.

 Selective mutism can affect the child's ability to function in school or social settings.
 Without treatment, symptoms may get worse.